 If you fall for the scam and wire the money, there’s nothing you can really do because, if you remember, all wires are final.
 Another way they do it is by asking for your banking information so they can wire money to you.
 Hopefully, you don’t need to be told that all sorts of mischief can be had with a person’s bank information.
 Don’t fall for that one either.

 Is there any risk of your wire being intercepted or delivered to the wrong person?
 It’s possible, but very rate.
-If you’re doing a bank-to-bank transfer, you’ll need the recipient’s bank information (ABA and account number), plus his or her full name.
+If you’re doing a bank-to-bank transfer, you’ll need the recipient’s bank information (ABA and bank account number), plus his or her full name.

 If you’re transferring physical cash, then the recipient will need to provide a physical ID along with a verification code to receive the money.
 Though not impossible, these requirements are difficult to maneuver around if you’re a thief.
 All in all, wiring money is safe, just look out for email scams.